Skip to content

 for venue in all_venues:

 # Check all subsets.
-Households use dynamic categories (Kids, Adults, etc) rather than a single 'resident' key.
+Households use dynamic categories (Kids, Adults, etc).

 for subset in venue.subsets.values():